 - be under 71 years of age at the end of the financial year;

-- have a total super balance less than the transfer balance cap (currently $1.6 million) at the end of 30 June of the previous financial year; and
+- have had total super balance less of less than $1.6 million as at 30 June 2019; and

 - not hold a temporary visa at any time during the financial year (unless you are a New Zealand citizen or it was a prescribed visa).

 More information can be found on the ATO website.

 Contributions must be received by legalsuper by 5pm on Tuesday 23 June 2020 to allow us time to receive, process and allocate your payment before the end of the financial year - 5pm on Tuesday 30 June 2020.

 Calculate your co-contributions for the 2019/20 financial year: